 - “The company’s non-executive directors failed to scrutinise or challenge reckless executives” (summary, page 4).

 NEDonBoard is the Professional Body for non-executive directors and board members.
-We strongly recommend our acclaimed 1-day course “How to Become an Effective NED”, which covers the responsibilities, duties and liabilities of company directors.
-In addition to our training courses, we provide our community with best practice guides.
-We offer a safe environment for non-executive director and board member to exchange ideas among peers.
+We strongly recommend our acclaimed courses, The NED Accelerator Programme and Modern Board Member Masterclass, which cover the responsibilities, duties and liabilities of company directors.